TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomTypoScript.rst

 A Case Story
 ------------

-Now let's imagine that a user inputs this TypoScript configuration in whatever medium you have offered (e.g. a textarea field):
+Now let's imagine that a user inputs this `TypoScript`:pn: configuration in whatever medium you have offered (for example a textarea field):

 .. code-block:: typoscript